AlexeyKarz/target9game/README.md

 ## Acknowledgements

-- The game was created by Dr Andreas Savva, the professor in the University of Nicosia.
+- The game was created by Dr Andreas Savva, a professor at the University of Nicosia.